kksvt/obrandomizer/esp/Readme.txt

 =============
 Changelog
 =============
+v1.0.5:
+* special thanks to razorblade457 for his bug reports and testing
+* added oSkipHorses (default 1) - if it's set to 1, then rideable creatures (mounts) will no longer take part in randomization, as I believe they are the root cause of many crashes/save corruption issues.
+Set to 0 at your own risk.
+* added 2 as an option to oInstallCrashFix - it will attempt to fix saves that crash because of corrupt creature data; if you wish for both oInstallCrashFix patches to be enabled at once, set it to 3.
+* objects with empty models will no longer be randomized
+* fixed a strange crash that was sometimes caused by randomizing jailor guards

 v1.0.4:
 * spells sold by vendors will no longer be randomized upon purchase
 * spells will no longer be randomized from or into Porphyric Hemophilia